On the Ricci flow on Trees: Asymptotic behavior of curvature

 Consequently,

 which implies

 and hence

 On the other hand, suppose that $d_u' = d_u - 2$.
-Then, for sufficiently large $t$, we have $\kappa_e(t) \geq 0$, which implies that $w_e(t)$ is non-increasing.
+By Lemma \ref{lem:maxleaf}, we have $\kappa_e(t) >0$ for large time $t$, which implies that $w_e(t)$ is decreasing.
 Consequently, for every internal edge $f \sim e$, the ratio $\frac{w_e}{w_f}$ is decreasing since the denominator is non-decreasing.
 It follows that

 By Barbalat's Lemma, we then obtain for the derivative

 For this identity to hold, if

 then necessarily